davidfowl/EventGridDemo/README.md

-## Event Grid Listener using .NET Aspire
+## EventGrid Webhooks using .NET Aspire

 The code in this repository shows publish and subscribe to events using event grid in .NET Aspire.
 The code is made up of 2 applications, [EventGridDemo.Publisher](/EventGridDemo.Publisher) and [EventGridDemo.Api](/EventGridDemo.Api).
 The publisher application publishes events to the event grid topic, and the API application listens for events from the event grid topic.